DeqingSun/wacom_inkling_raspberry_pi/experiment_log.md

 npm install ws       _(Do this in code path)_

 ##Install .local domain (seems already installed on new release)
 ~~sudo apt-get install avahi-daemon~~ Not needed for new release

+##Compile C code in inklingcode
+Follow how_I_compile.txt, compiled code need to be run with sudo.